Acid rock: Transition to hard rock and heavy metal

 Heavy metal evolved from psychedelic music and acid rock and added psychedelic/acid rock to the basic structure of blues rock.
 In the 1960s, the heavy, blues-influenced, psychedelic hard rock sound of bands such as the Jimi Hendrix Experience, Deep Purple, and Cream was classified as acid rock.
-Other acid rock groups such as Blue Cheer, Iron Butterfly, and Vanilla Fudge served as examples of early heavy metal, or proto-metal, creating stripped-downed, loud, intense, and "fuzzy" acid rock or hard rock.
+Other acid rock groups such as Blue Cheer, Iron Butterfly, and Vanilla Fudge are examples of early heavy metal, or proto-metal, creating stripped-downed, loud, intense, and "fuzzy" acid rock or hard rock.
 Bands such as Blue Cheer, Cream, and the hard rock group The Amboy Dukes have all been described as "leading practitioners" of the harder variant of psychedelic rock known as "acid rock".
-Many acid rock bands would subsequently become heavy metal bands.
+Many acid rock bands subsequently became heavy metal bands.

 The influence of acid rock was evident in the sound of heavy metal in the 1970s.
 Iron Butterfly's "In-A-Gadda-Da-Vida" is sometimes described as an example of the transition between acid rock and heavy metal or the turning point in which acid rock became "heavy metal".
-"In-A-Gadda-Da-Vida" serves a notable example of 1960s and early 1970s acid rock or heavy psychedelia, and the band would continue to experiment with distorted, "fuzzy", heavy psychedelia into the 1970s.
+"In-A-Gadda-Da-Vida" is a notable example of 1960s and early 1970s acid rock or heavy psychedelia, and the band continued to experiment with distorted, "fuzzy", heavy psychedelia into the 1970s.
 Both Iron Butterfly's 1968 album In-A-Gadda-Da-Vida and Blue Cheer's 1968 album Vincebus Eruptum have been described as influential in the transition of acid rock into heavy metal.
 Heavy metal's acid rock origins can further be seen in the loud acid rock of groups such as Steppenwolf, who contributed their song "Born to Be Wild" to the soundtrack of the 1969 film Easy Rider, which itself glamorized the genre.
 Ultimately, Steppenwolf and other acid rock groups such as Cream, the Jimi Hendrix Experience, and Led Zeppelin paved the way for the electrified, bluesy sound of early heavy metal.